 Postgraduate Year 1

 The PGY-1 year is performed under the direction of the Department of Orthopaedics.
 Interns are expected to master pre-operative evaluation and post-operative management of the surgical patient.
 Academic goals include mastery of basic anatomy and general principles of orthopaedic fracture care and fixation.
-Rotations include three months on the Orthopaedics service, three months of differing General Surgery subspecialties, one month of Orthopaedic Oncology, one month of Surgical ICU, one month of Anesthesia, one month of Musculoskeletal Radiology, one month of Rheumatology, and one month of Infectious Disease.
+Rotations include six months on the Orthopaedics service, one month of each of the following: Anesthesia, Musculoskeletal Radiology, Plastic Surgery, Surgical ICU, Trauma Surgery, and Vascular Surgery.

 Call responsibilities are largely within the Department of Orthopaedics, allowing first year residents significant early orthopaedic exposure.
 Operative experience is ample, with a focus on basic surgical techniques.